crispzips/arcgisstorymaps/README.md

 ## Getting Started

-ArcGIS uses the "freemium" model, so though they provide various professional versions of their platform with high functionality for a cost, they also provide free public accounts.
+ArcGIS uses the "freemium" model, so though they provide a professional version of their platform with high functionality for a cost, they also provide free public accounts.
 Before we get started, go to the [ArcGIS Online](https://www.arcgis.com/features/index.html) portal and create a free public account.

 When you've done that, click on the "Map" tab of the main menu.
-From the Arc GIS Online frontpage, you can also access a Gallery to see the potential of ArcGIS Online, or access the maps you've made under "My Content", once you've created some.
+From the Arc GIS Online frontpage, you can also access the "Gallery" to see the potential of ArcGIS Online, or access the maps you've made under "My Content", once you've created some.

 In the "Map" section, you should be taken to this screen: